mosaic-design-system/docs/src/components/timeline.md

       ### When, and why?

-      Use a Timeline when you have a multiple events that have independent information and statuses but are link to a single subject.
-A Timeline can help communicate the order, status and time frames between multiple events
+      Use a **Timeline** when you have a multiple events that have independent information and statuses, but are linked to a single subject.
+A **Timeline** can help communicate the order, status and time frames between multiple events

+      A good example might be a **Timeline** that tracks a project's completion - the **Timeline** would show the start and end dates for the project, and the different events would be key deliverables and their due dates.
+The different statuses of the various events could indicate if they're on-track, completed or overdue.

       - - -